radicallyopensecurity/templates/xml/doc/report/Report Writing - Procedure.md

 Additionally, the `<pentest_report>` element has two attributes:

--   `findingCode`, which is a three-letter prefix for the finding numbers, derivated from the client name (e.g. 'SID' for Sitting Duck BV, 'BIC' for Big International Company Ltd, etc.).
+-   `findingCode`, which is a three-letter prefix for the finding numbers, derived from the client name (e.g. 'SID' for Sitting Duck BV, 'BIC' for Big International Company Ltd, etc.).
 When this is not filled in you will see three question marks '???' in the finding ID columns in the Table of Contents and detailed finding sections.